-• Chapter 2, Installation and Quick Start describes handling precautions, unpacking tips, and installation instructions for the internal and desktop drives, as well as a summary of cabling and connector specifications.
-It also provides quick-start instructions for getting the drives up and running in the shortest possible time. • Chapter 3, Operation explains the use and operation of the drive and describes maintenance procedures. • Chapter 4, Theory describes the theory of operation behind the drives, including the technology used in various drive components. • Chapter 5, Specifications contains detailed drive and cartridge specifications, as well as a summary of regulatory approvals and WEEE Compliance statement.
-Chapter 6, UNIX Settings describes the settings for UNIX systems. • Chapter 7, Troubleshooting Guide provides troubleshooting procedures you can follow in the unlikely event you encounter a problem with your drive.
-This document concludes with a glossary and a detailed index.
-Notational Conventions his manual uses the following conventions: Note: Notes emphasize important information related to the main topic. - Tech Tip: Tech Tips provide technical information which may be helpful in performing the procedure. 키 Caution: Cautions indicate potential hazards to equipment and are included to prevent damage to equipment. = Warning: Warnings indicate potential hazards to personal safety and are included to prevent injury.
+- Chapter 1, Overview, Unpacking Instructions and Quick Start provides on overview of LTO-3 Tape Drive and its features as well as handling precautions and unpacking tips.
+It provides quick-start instructions for getting the drives up and running in the shortest possible time. - Chapter 2, Installation provides installation instructions for the internal and desktop drives.
+It provides a summary of cabling and connector specifications. - Chapter 3, Operation explains the use and operation of the drive and describes maintenance procedures, including drive "parking." - Chapter 4, Theory describes the theory of operation behind the drives, including the technology used in various drive components. - Chapter 5, Specifications contains detailed drive and cartridge specifications, as well as a summary of regulatory approvals and WEEE Compliance statement. - Chapter 6, UNIX Settings describes the settings for Unix systems. - Chapter 7, Troubleshooting Guide provides troubleshooting procedures you can follow in the unlikely event you encounter a problem with your drive.

-Related Documents

-Documents related to the LTO-2 Half-Height Tape Drive are shown below:

-SCSI-2 Specification
+This document concludes with a detailed index.

+Notational Conventions This manual uses the following conventions: Note: Notes emphasize important information related to the topic. main Tech Tip: Tech Tips provide technical information which may helpful in performing the procedure. y be
-The SCSI-2 communications specification is the proposed American National Standard for information systems, dated March 9, 1990.
-Copies may be obtained from:

-Global Engineering Documents 15 Inverness Way, East Englewood, CO 80112 (800) 854-7179 or (303) 397-2740
+Caution: Cautions indicate potential hazards to equipment and are included to prevent damage to equipment.
+Warning: Warnings indicate potential hazards to personal safety and are included to prevent injury.
+Related Documents Refer to the appropriate product manuals for information about your tape drive and cartridges.
+SCSI-2 Specification The SCSI-2 communications specification is the proposed American National Standard for information systems, dated March 9, 1990.
+Copies may be obtained from: Global Engineering Documents 15 Inverness Way, East Englewood, CO 80112 (800) 854-7179 or (303) 397-2740 Contacts Quantum company contacts are listed below.
+Quantum Corporate Headquarters To order documentation on the LTO-3 Tape Drive or other products contact: Quantum Corporation P.O.

-Contacts

-Quantum company contacts are listed below.

-Quantum Corporate Headquarters

-To order documentation on the LTO-2 Half-Height Tape Drive User's Guide or other products contact:

-Quantum Corporation P.O.
 Box 57100 Irvine, CA 92619-7100 (949) 856-7800 (800) 284-5101 doc-comments@quantum.com